tdelubac/eBOSSLens/README.md

 # eBOSSLens
-## Currently under refactoring.
-Galaxy lensing should be working.
-## Refactoring is done in structure.
+## Refactoring is finished.
 Optimization is underway.
-## Use at own risk
+## All cases should be stable.
+Use at own risk

 ## TO-DO list:
 * Full search on all cases